Santa Ynez Valley

 We are a group of over 100 members including sustainer members.
 We provide hands-on volunteer service for more than 14 local philanthropies and contribute over 1300 hours to our local community each year.

-The most rewarding aspect of NCL, Inc. are the experiences we have with our daughters and the friendships we establish during our six years together.
+The most rewarding aspect of NCL, Inc. is the experiences we have with our daughters and the friendships we establish during our six years together.
 Through the outstanding work we do in the community and our participation in social and cultural events, we build long-lasting friendships and memories.

 Join Our Chapter